 The 2010 tax code temporarily lifts the limits on itemized deductions, so some higher-income taxpayers (generally around $100,000 for joint-filers, after deductions) who hadn’t been able to take these deductions in the past will be eligible this year.
 The elimination of the estate tax represents a tax-free windfall for the heirs of wealthy people who died last year, including Yankee owner George Steinbrenner, who’s estimated net worth was at $1.1 billion.

-Congress gave the estates of people who died in 2010 the choice between 2010 and 2011 tax law, says Roberton Williams, a senior fellow at The Urban-Brookings Tax Policy Center.
-Based on the 2011 law, they would have a $5 million exemption, a 35 percent tax rate, and step-up in basis (meaning a readjustment based on the higher market value of the asset, not the asset’s original purchase price) for all inherited assets.
+The IRS gave the estates of people who died in 2010 the choice between 2009 and 2010 tax law, says Roberton Williams, a senior fellow at The Urban-Brookings Tax Policy Center.
+Based on the 2009 law, they would have a $3.5 million exemption, a 45 percent tax rate, and step-up in basis (meaning a readjustment based on the higher market value of the asset, not the asset’s original purchase price) for all inherited assets.
 If they decided to follow the 2010 law, there was no estate tax, a 35 percent tax rate on taxable gifts, $1.3 million step-up in basis (see previous), plus $3 million for a surviving spouse but a carry-over basis for rest of the estate.

 As harsh as it sounds, those who lost jobs during the recession may take a hit this tax season.
 During 2009, the first $2,400 of unemployment benefits was tax exempt.
 But for 2010, those collecting unemployment benefits must pay taxes on the full amount.
 (Some of these same people, however, did benefit from an extension of unemployment benefits.)
 Those who did not have money withheld from benefits could get a nasty surprise on tax day.
 Many of the unemployed don’t realize they even have to pay taxes on their benefits, or that an extension on benefits might put them in a different tax bracket then they were expecting.
 “I’ve had at least 10 people in this situation,” says Ebere Okoye, CPA, MBA of the Maryland-based Wealth Building CPA.
 “Their unemployment was extended, but it’s throwing a lot of them into a different tax bracket and now they’re having to pay more in taxes.”